gimler/guzzle-docs/en/guide/service/testing_clients.rst

 The above code queues a single 200 response with an empty body.
 Responses are queued using a FIFO order; this response will be returned by the server when it receives the first request and then removed from the queue.
 If a request is received by a server with no queued responses, an exception will be thrown in your unit test.

 You can inspect the requests that the server has retrieved by calling ``$this->getServer()->getReceivedRequests()``.
 This method accepts an optional ``$hydrate`` parameter that specifies if you are retrieving an array of string HTTP requests or an array of ``Guzzle\Http\RequestInterface`` subclassed objects.
-"Hydrating" the requests will allow greater flexibility in your unit tests so that you can get easily assert the state of the various parts of a request.
+"Hydrating" the requests will allow greater flexibility in your unit tests so that you can  easily assert the state of the various parts of a request.

 You will need to modify the base_url of your web service client in order to use it against the test server.